danipetra/Pint-Toss/README.txt.txt

 IMPROVEMENTS:
-Base perfect throw on collisions instead than with values, so that it's independent from changes Implement an Observer to handle pint collisions, it would significantly improve code, test performances
+Base perfect throw on collisions instead than with values, so that it's independent from changes Implement an Observer to handle pint collisions, it would significantly improve code, test performances Cooldown mechanic on opponent after he is on fire and misses a shot

 KNOWN ISSUES (marked with _ ):
 _lineRenderer and projections: not working
-_Camera not working on 3d, when the player rotates it keeps the same rotation
+_Camera direction needs to change if the player respawns and rotates (not needed for now)
 _Swipe: it depends on Screen.Widht so it may be more fast or slow depending on screen res // I NORMALIZED IT, further test needed

 BONUSES: